-Anne is currently featured in our 2019 Spotlight Medley at 171 Cedar Arts Center‘s Houghton Gallery.
+Anne was most recently featured in our 2019 Spotlight Exhibit at 171 Cedar Arts Center‘s Houghton Gallery.
 Location: Drake House 155 Cedar Street, Corning, NY.

 Born in 1962, Anne Bialke was raised in Northern Minnesota and graduated from Minnesota State University Moorhead with a Bachelor’s Degree in Art in 1984.
 After a stint living abroad and then working as a graphic designer in Minneapolis and Phoenix, AZ, she completed an M.F.A. in Illustration from Syracuse University in 1990.
 In 1995, wishing to further her oil painting technique, she took a workshop with Thomas S. Buechner and Marty Poole, and began a relationship with West End Gallery.
 In the intervening years, Anne has continued to explore oils, with occasional forays into gouache and pastel.
 Her artistic life has included book illustration, graphic design, theatrical set and residential mural painting.
 Oil painting is her primary interest and subject matter includes landscapes, florals, figures, portraits and animals.